 Meet our Mod Podge fairy and fairy house!
 Inspired by elf on the shelf antics I have seen on other blogs, this fairy is watching over my kids this summer!
 She and her house move from room to room, and so long as they are using their listening, communication, and cooperation skills, she stays out – which also means we get to do fun activities!
 So far she has, thankfully, been able to stay out!
+The heart theme means that she would make a great Valentine’s Day fairy, too, if you want to wait a few months to make her.
 Mod Podge Fairy is not a toy.
 She was created as part of this sponsored post, and she stays up on a shelf and watches the goings-on.
 That’s the entire point – she’s untouchable.
 She is fairly sturdy, but she is made out of Mod Podge Collage Clay, which is not recommended for children ages 12 and under, and the product is not edible.
 Small parts are a choking hazard for children.
 My kids are very good about not touching things they are not meant to touch (including the chocolate cake that was out on the counter all day yesterday) – and she is out of reach anyhow.

 Besides the elf on the shelf inspiration, Mod Podge fairy came about when I received this collection of craft supplies to play around with.
 These supplies are perfect for Decoden, the art of decorating anything with trinkets, where more is considered more fun!
 The lightweight Collage Clay will hold and stick to just about anything:

 I used Collage Clay to transform yogurt containers into two fairy houses, one the summer house you see below, simply decorated with these sea-themed Mod Melts, and the other covered with hearts (my kids prefer the heart house; I prefer the beach house).